Title

 The Implementing Rules and Regulations (IRR) of Chapter XVIII of Presidential Decree No. 856 in the Philippines provides guidelines for the proper management of refuse or waste matter, including requirements for collection, transportation, disposal, and recycling, with penalties for non-compliance.

-These rules apply to all persons and entities involved in the generation, accumulation, storage, collection, transportation, processing, treatment, utilization, and disposal of refuse or other waste matter, including occupants, owners, tenants of buildings, local government units, government agencies, private firms, junk dealers, scavengers, and more.
+They apply broadly to essentially all persons/entities generating refuse or waste and those involved in its generation, storage, collection, transport, processing, treatment, utilization, and disposal—covering occupants, owners, tenants, LGUs, government agencies, private firms, institutions, refuse collectors, disposal area operators, junk dealers, scavengers, and other related parties.

-Violators shall be guilty of misdemeanor and upon conviction punished by imprisonment not exceeding six months or a fine not exceeding Php1,000.00, or both at the court's discretion.
+Violation of any provision is a misdemeanor punishable upon conviction by imprisonment not exceeding six (6) months or a fine not exceeding Php 1,000, or both, at the court’s discretion.

 Analyze Cases Smarter, Faster